Clown World · Technology

 Lastly, in case you are a high school student wondering if you should go into tech: I have had conversations like that before.
 While it is true that tech can pay a lot when the times are good, the times are not always good.
 Perhaps a software engineer may even make more than a doctor during a boom.
 However, it is not at all clear that you can make these high salaries for decades as an engineer.
 In contrast, once your are a doctor, you will earn a top income for the rest of your life.
 If you can get into medical school, it is probably a better choice to do that instead of getting a computer science degree.
 I think that we will soon see that a degree in computer science will not entail noticeably better career prospects than any other engineering degree.
 Thus, if you are technically inclined, go into a STEM discipline that appeals to you.
 After all, there is a very high correlation between enjoyment and ability.
 You will likely not get rich as an engineer, but you will probably do quite well for yourself.

-One thought on “Tech is a Clown-World Career
+4 thoughts on “Tech is a Clown-World Career

 Leave a Reply